Statutory Accident Benefits Lawyer in Ottawa

 If you have purchased optional accident benefit coverage or if you have suffered a catastrophic injury you may qualify for a housekeeping and home maintenance benefit.
 This benefit provides up to $100 per week of assistance with your housekeeping and home maintenance needs.

-Contact us for a free consultation with a lawyer to discuss whether you are eligible for accident benefits or to to ensure you are receiving all of the accident benefits coverage you deserve.
-We can be reached by any of the following ways:
+Contact us for a free consultation with a Statutory Accident Benefits lawyer to discuss whether you are eligible for accident benefits or to ensure you are receiving all of the accident benefits coverage you deserve.
+We can be reached in any of the following ways: Call 613-518-2418 or fill out our Contact Form.